Accessible Camping in Charente-Maritime

 An accessible campsite for people with reduced mobility opens the door to marine activities.
 Sites like Royan or La Tremblade offer handi-nautical activities with specialized equipment, such as adapted kayaks or collective sailboats.
 Beaches, like La Palmyre or Pontaillac, have Tiralo devices so you can swim without difficulty, and even try surfing with adapted boards.
 These facilities transform a simple day at the beach into a real adventure!

-Walks and hikes on the Charente coastline
+Walks and hikes along the Charente coastline

 The region’s historical and cultural sites are easily accessible from your accessible mobile home.
 La Maison du Fier on Ré Island, for example, offers adapted facilities to discover the fauna and flora, with braille texts and audio loops.
 The gardens of the Ernest Cognacq Museum in Saint-Martin-de-Ré are also a cultural outing option, allowing you a peaceful stroll.